-Making a South Dakota Healthcare Power of Attorney
+What is a South Dakota Medical Power of Attorney?

 The individual giving permission is called the "principal," and the individual or organization obtaining powers is called the "agent."
 Designed for residents of South Dakota, our Power of Attorney for health care can be used in Minnehaha County, Pennington County, Lincoln County, and in all other parts of the state.
 All South Dakota Medical PoA forms from Rocket Lawyer can be fully personalized to address your specific scenario.
 This essential document will provide confirmation to medical facilities and other parties that your agent(s) can act in your interest when you are not able.